 - Calls for release -

-Kiev and its Western allies see Savchenko as the latest pawn in Moscow's broader aggression against Ukraine, that has seen Moscow seize the Crimean peninsula and fuel the separatist uprising.
+Kiev and its Western allies see Savchenko as the latest pawn in Moscow's broader aggression against Ukraine, and both Brussels and Washington have called for her immediate release.

 The guilty verdict over the deaths of journalists Igor Kornelyuk and Anton Voloshin had long been considered a foregone conclusion and Kiev has been pushing for a prisoner swap to free Savchenko.